pomerium/documentation/content/docs/get-started/fundamentals/core/jwt-verification.md

 But, what if someone found a way to skip the security checkpoint and went straight to the airplane?

-The airplane, like the upstream app, has no way of knowing that a passenger didn’t come through the secure connection — the TLS tunnel — but the airline attendants can check that the passenger has a stamp on their boarding pass.
+The airplane, like the upstream app, has no way of knowing that a passenger didn't come through the secure connection — the TLS tunnel — but the airline attendants can check that the passenger has a stamp on their boarding pass.

-A user’s signed JWT acts as the stamp: In the event of other network configuration mistakes, the app can still grant or deny users if they don’t have a signed JWT to verify their identity.
+A user's signed JWT acts as the stamp: In the event of other network configuration mistakes, the app can still grant or deny users if they don't have a signed JWT to verify their identity.

 :::

 ## What is a JWT?

-If you’re unfamiliar with JWTs, here’s a quick definition sourced from [JWT.io](https://jwt.io/):
+If you're unfamiliar with JWTs, here's a quick definition sourced from [JWT.io](https://jwt.io/):

 “JSON Web Tokens are an open, industry standard [RFC 7519](https://tools.ietf.org/html/rfc7519) method for representing claims securely between two parties.”